 - Avoid needing a physical space big enough for everyone

-- Solicit ideas over a longer period that a single meeting
+- Solicit ideas over a longer period than in a single meeting

 How to host a brainstorm in Slack

 - Decide on a specific channel to conduct your brainstorming meeting

 - Send calendar invites and remind invitees what #channel the meeting will take place in so everyone can prepare

 - At the agreed-upon time, write a message that kicks off the meeting and gives everyone a prompt to get started